rilldata/rill/docs/docs/develop/metrics-dashboard.md

 sidebar_position: 30
 ---

-In Rill, your dashboards are defined by _metrics_.
-Metrics are composed of:
+In Rill, your dashboards are defined by _metric definition spec_.
+Metric definition specs are composed of:
-* _**a model**_ - A [data model](./sql-models.md) creates One Big Table that will power the dashboard.
+* _**A model**_ - A [data model](./sql-models.md) creates One Big Table that will power the dashboard.
-* _**a timeseries**_ - A column from your model that will underlie x-axis data in the line charts.
+* _**A timeseries**_ - A column from your model that will underlie x-axis data in the line charts.
 Time will be truncated into different time periods.
-* _**measures**_ - Numerical aggregates of columns from your data model shown on the y-axis of the line charts and the "big number" summaries.
+* _**Measures**_ - Numerical aggregates of columns from your data model shown on the y-axis of the line charts and the "big number" summaries.
-* _**dimensions**_ - Categorical columns from your data model whose values are shown in _leaderboards_ and allow you to look at segments and filter the data.
+* _**Dimensions**_ - Categorical columns from your data model whose values are shown in _leaderboards_ and allow you to look at segments and filter the data.

 ## Creating valid metrics